 Before you start to mop, you must prepare.
 Remove all furniture (tables, chairs, rugs, couches).
 Before mopping, you want to ensure that every spot on the floor is empty.
 As you’re moving the furniture, thoroughly clean them to remove debris and ensure that the floors will be spotless.
 Clearing the area beforehand will ensure that things are easier during the cleaning process.

 Before mopping, make sure to prevent your floor from becoming a sticky mess.
 Thoroughly sweep or vacuum the floor before touching the mop to the floor.
+We recommend using a recommended vacuum mop.
 You might also find it a great time to wash away dirty spots that you find.
 To do this, use a sponge, soapy water, or your preferred stain remover that is safe for your flooring.
 Cleaning before you mop will ensure that the final result will be shiny and spotless.

 After you prepare your supplies and area to mop your floor, mix your cleaning solution with warm water.
 Then, fill the bucket with water at least half-way.
 This will ensure that the mop can be fully submerged in the bucket water when you dip it as you clean.
 If your mop is dried out, it will need to soak in the warm water for at least 10 minutes before you start cleaning.